mhwlng/streamdeck-elite/README.md

 The static buttons can also be used with multi-action buttons.

-The static buttons under the 'Toggles' group (like Combat Mode or Deploy Hardpoints) are meant for multi-actions.
+The static buttons under the 'Toggles' and 'Fire Group' groups (like Combat Mode or Deploy Hardpoints) are meant for multi-actions.
 These kinds of buttons should not be pressed multiple times in quick succession, because it takes some time for the plugin to receive the game state change.

 There is also a 'Repeating Static Button' type.
 This button is used only for keys, that need to be held down.